TITLE 21 AGRICULTURE

 by artificial insemination is allowed during the quarantine period and cows

-(4) If a disease management plan has not
+(4) If a herd management plan has not

 been developed and activated within 45 days of confirmation of T. foetus infection in the herd, all